talkh22/CheapestTransferRoute/README.md

 To run the project locally, you can follow these steps:
   1. Clone the repository to your local machine: https://github.com/talkh22/CheapestTransferRoute.git
   2. Navigate to the project directory: /CheapestTransferRoute
+  3. Build the project through the command line:
+       ``` mvn clean install ```
-  3. Run the application through the command line:
+  4. Run the application through the command line:
       ``` mvn spring-boot:run ```

    Once the application is running, it will be accessible at: http://localhost:8080.